FCE Reading and Use of English Practice Test 2

 37. E. This answers the question posed in the previous sentence.

-38. B. An advice is given in the previous sentence, and then more explanation is presented in Sentence B
+38. B. Advice is given in the previous sentence, and then more explanation is presented in Sentence B

 39. G. A range of occupations is talked about in the paragraph, and Sentence G presents additional examples of such spheres of work.